peter88213/PyWriter/docs/doctypes.md

 -  Only "normal" chapters and scenes are exported.
 Chapters and scenes marked "unused", "todo" or "notes" are not exported.
--  Comments right at the beginning of the scenes are written back as scene titles if surrounded by `~`.
+-  Comments within scenes are written back as scene titles if surrounded by `~`.
 -  Chapters and scenes can neither be rearranged nor deleted.
 -  Scenes can be split by inserting headings or a scene divider:
     -  *Heading 1* --› New chapter title (beginning a new section).